MartinPankraz/DSAGTechXChange25/5-mastering-the-migration-from-sap-idm-to-entra/student/ex5/ex5.md

-# Exercise 5: Test the new dynamic approval workflow
+# Exercise 5: Approve the access package request
-abc
+Continue testing the scenario by logging in to the *MyAccess* portal as the approver who was returned by the OData service.

 | Step   | Description     | Screenshot          |
 | :----- | :-------------- | :-----------------: |